An Alternative Trajectory for Generative AI: Role of abstraction and compositionality in reasoning

 \subsection{Abstraction as the missing component in LLM pipelines}

+Abstraction is central to DSS because specialization alone is not sufficient for deep reasoning.
+A model trained on domain-specific text may acquire terminology, factual recall, and stylistic fluency but does not necessarily learn the reusable conceptual structure of the domain.
+DSS requires this structure to be made explicit.
+Abstractions provide the stable primitives and operators that allow a model to compose known concepts into new solutions.
+Thus, abstraction is the mechanism that turns domain adaptation into domain-specific reasoning.
+Abstractions are also what make DSS societies possible.
+Shared abstractions provide common interfaces.

-The industry track (roughly, scaling-centric DL and foundation-model practice) has largely assumed that conceptual abstraction will emerge as a by-product of increasing parameter counts, compute, and data volume~\citep{krakauer2025llmsemergence}.
-In this paradigm, LLMs do not place explicit emphasis on built-in mechanisms for abstraction, but acquire distributed representations implicitly through self-supervised pretraining, and sometimes supervised fine-tuning (SFT) on structured tasks.
+The industry track has largely assumed that conceptual abstraction will emerge as a by-product of increasing parameter counts, compute, and data volume~\citep{krakauer2025llmsemergence}.
+In this paradigm, LLMs do not place explicit emphasis on built-in mechanisms for abstraction but acquire distributed representations implicitly through self-supervised pretraining and, sometimes, supervised fine-tuning (SFT) on structured tasks.
 Yet, recent work suggests a gap between what these representation learners readily acquire and the structural requirements of true abstraction~\citep{Kumar2023DisentanglingAbstraction}.
-A key reason is that abstraction is not guaranteed by standard statistical training objectives.
-Vanilla transformer language models do not include an explicit inductive bias that enforces abstraction or systematic compositional generalization.
-Thus, they often fail on benchmarks designed to isolate such behavior~\citep{csordas-etal-2021-devil}.
 Although transformers can learn compositional structure, the outcome is sensitive to initialization scale and data quality, and depends strongly on the training setup and architectural constraints (e.g., whether a modular structure is discoverable from data)~\citep{schug2024discovering}.
-More broadly, abstract representations can emerge in otherwise standard neural networks when training pressures encourage reuse across multiple tasks~\citep{johnston_fusi2023abstract}.
-Relatedly, the observation of grokking (delayed generalization) after very prolonged training may suggest that the discovery of a compositional solution is not the primary objective of stochastic gradient descent and is not being reliably produced through optimization alone~\citep{NEURIPS2022_dfc310e8}.

 These observations motivate a shift from ``abstraction as a by-product'' to ``abstraction as a target.''
 Recent results indicate that distributional coverage and diversity can matter more than sheer scale for compositional generalization~\citep{uselis2025does}.
-Instead of hoping abstractions will eventually appear with more compute, one can train on datasets that foreground abstract structure and systematically vary compositions.
 Because compositional generalization is not guaranteed by scaling alone and is sensitive to training distributional coverage, this abstraction-centric route may also reduce compute and energy demands.